Saturday AcademyExplore. Discover. Learn.Follow Your Curiosity!

 Don’t knock your school, past employers, teachers, etc. Be enthusiastic (and honest) about the positive aspects of your experiences.
 Don’t be apologetic.
 Share your good characteristics you thought of before the interview.

-This is a must that gives you a chance to find out more about the position and employer, as well as to show your interviewer (and probably mentor) that you researched his/her organization and subject matter.
-Questions you might ask include hours/days worked, what you would be doing, what kind of person your mentor finds easy to work with, what his/her expectations are of an apprentice, if there are possibilities for future employment with the organization, and so on.
+This is a must that gives you a chance to find out more about the position and employer, as well as to show your interviewer (and probably mentor) that you researched their organization and subject matter.
+Questions you might ask include hours/days worked, what you would be doing, what kind of person your mentor finds easy to work with, what their expectations are of an apprentice, if there are possibilities for future employment with the organization, and so on.
 You should sit down and brainstorm everything you would want to ask before your interview.
 Sharing the list with parents, advisors, etc. is a good way to hone your questions.
 Remember to prioritize your questions, because your interview time will be limited.

 Are there reasons why you think the organization is a particularly good one?
 Are there factors that led you to choose to apply to this position over others in the same field?
 If so, citing them can help build a link between you and the mentor/interviewer.